johnnyk1090/Data_Analysis_on_website/README.md

 <h1 align="center" id="title">Data_Analysis_on_rating_movies_website</h1>

 <p id="description">The following project will examine the accuracy and possible bias of a specific website's ratings on movies.</p>
-<p >The Analysis followed is under the methodology of Pierian Data.</p>

 <h2>🧐 Features</h2>